Roshan-khatale/Netflix-Recommendation-System/README.md

-# Netflix-Recommendation-System
+# Netflix Recommendation System

-Collaborative filtering + content-based recommender using Python, pandas, and cosine similarity.
+Builds a simple movie recommender using cosine similarity and pandas.